Mourinho vs. Klopp: Poles apart but sharing a common mission

 This intense contempt hasn't always been so -- in 1915 a handful of players from both clubs were banned for conspiring to fix a match so that United were not relegated, but the bitterness between the fans intensified during the 1980s and though Liverpool versus United may now be a global affair, and the main characters in this perennial mean-spirited play ever-changing, the antipathy which surrounds this fixture remains.

-For Klopp and Mourinho, however -- mangers who have exchanged barbed words in the past -- the weekend's clash goes further than hatred and history.
+For Klopp and Mourinho, however -- managers who have exchanged barbed words in the past -- the weekend's clash goes further than hatred and history.

 It is a critical moment, a measure of their managerial reigns in England's north west, a region "where everything smells like football," according to Klopp in a recent interview with author Simon Hughes.